 An immune response is the body’s defense system to fight off antigens and protects the body.
 How to Increase Immunity?

 A strong immune system helps in keeping a person healthy.
-Can specific foods boost the immune system?
+Can specific foods boost the Increase Immunity system?

-The immune system consists of organs, cells, tissues, and proteins.
+The Increase Immunity system consists of organs, cells, tissues, and proteins.
 Together, these carry out physiological processes that fight pathogens, which are viruses, bacteria, and foreign bodies that cause infection OR disease.

 Also, Read Future Posts:

 When the immune system comes into contact with a pathogen, it triggers an immune response.
 The immune system releases antibodies, which bind to antigens on pathogens and kill them.
 Including specific foods in the diet can strengthen a person’s immune response.
 Read on to discover 15 foods that boost the immune system.

 A healthy, balanced diet plays an important role in staying healthy.
 The following foods can help boost the immune system:

 Blueberries contain a type of flavonoid called anthocyanins, which have antioxidant properties that can help boost a person’sIncrease Immunity system.
 A 2016 study noted that flavonoids play an essential role in the immune defense system of the respiratory tract.

 Researchers found that people who ate foods rich in flavonoids were less likely to develop upper respiratory tract infections or the common cold than those who did not.